Port of Columbia Information

 Dayton, WA 99328

-The Walla Walla airport is 28 miles from Dayton and offers commercial service through Horizon Air and accommodations for corporate jets.
+The Walla Walla Regional airport (ALW) is 27.7 miles from Dayton and offers commercial service through Alaska Air and accommodations for corporate jets.
 Rental car service is available.

-The Pasco Airport is 60 miles from Dayton and offers commercial service from several larger airlines as well as corporate, business and general aviation services.
+The Tri-Cities Airport (PSC) is 61.3 miles from Dayton and offers commercial service from several larger airlines as well as corporate, business and general aviation services.

 Columbia County Public Transportation: